naturalclimatesolutions/AF_as_NCS/README.md

+### overview:
-# This repo contains code and small static data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022)
+**This repo contains code and small static data files used for our 'state of the knowledge' perspective piece on agroforestry as an NCS (Terasaki Hart et al. 2022)**

-## < PUT CITATION HERE >
+# < PUT CITATION HERE >

 Analyses were run in two major stages, so directories of content are organized to reflect this:
   1. data prep and analysis on Google Earth Engine (*directories containing this material are prepended with 'GEE_'*)